Non-Invasive Sensor Technology

 It’s actually getting more advanced and so now the machinery is able to identify and count fruit in the orchard and last year it turned out to be with only a few percents wrong from the actual count of numbers of mangoes are in that entire block.
 Now that technology is also able to give us the size range of that fruit and so knowing how much fruit is in the block, knowing when it’s going to be mature, knowing the size of the fruit means we can schedule our workforce, we can order the right number of cartons, we can order the right numbers of inserts to go in those cartons.
 This is going, this could be a real game-changer for not only our farm but for the industry.

-Led by Professor Kerry Walsh, the team is focused on the development of new sensor hardware and applications of existing sensors that can assess agricultural commodities and advance productivity without damaging the product.
+The IFFS Non-Invasive Sensor Technologies group is focused on the development of new sensor hardware and applications of existing sensors to assess agricultural commodities and advance productivity without damaging the product.
+Their work has focussed to tree-fruit crops, and mango in particular, and has been recognised by several awards including the Australian Mangoes 2024 Industry Innovation Award.

 Our researchers developed the world’s first mango auto-harvester, with its latest prototype displaying improved fruit handling in trials at Central Queensland orchards.